What is Game Testing?

 6) Soak testing

-This testing involves leaving the game running for a prolonged period in various modes of operation.
+This game automation testing involves leaving the game running for a prolonged period in various modes of operation.
 For example, idling paused, or at the title screen.
 Soaking can identify memory leaks or rounding errors.

 Example: Game has begun, and the character is made to stand idle for 24 hours.
 This technique is used to detect crashes brought on by memory leaks and other faults in the game engine.